Pineiro's kick lifts Panthers to 10-7 win over Saints - WHIZ News

 New Orleans’ Andy Dalton was 15 of 25 for 171 yards and one touchdown to Chris Olave.
 Alvin Kamara rushed for 107 yards.

-The Saints took a 7-0 lead on Olave’s 25-yard touchdown catch on the game’s opening drive, but New Orleans squandered three subsequent scoring chances in the opening half.
+The Saints took a 7-0 lead on Olave’s 25-yard TD catch on the game’s opening drive, but New Orleans squandered three subsequent scoring chances in the opening half.

+“The way we started this game, it’s exactly how you want to start,” Dalton said.
+“We had opportunities at other points in the game, too, and didn’t take advantage of them, didn’t make the play when we needed to. … The score should have looked a lot different.”

 Lutz missed a 44-yard field goal attempt.
 Kamara’s run was stuffed on fourth and 1.
 And after Saints safety Tyrann Mathieu intercepted Darnold near the goal line, New Orleans turned it back over when Olave fumbled inside the Carolina 25-yard line.